Team-SynApps/resona-api-server/README.md

 - **Basic CRUD Repository**: Spring Data JPA ensures basic CRUD operations, so explicit tests are optional.

 Test cases are written based on these principles to ensure efficiency and maintainability.

+## 🌐 CI/CD

+The project utilizes GitHub Actions for Continuous Integration and Continuous Deployment.
+Workflows are configured to automate building, testing, and deploying the application.

+- **`build_deploy.yml`**: Handles building the application, running tests, building Docker images, and deploying to Oracle Cloud Infrastructure.
+- **`code_review.yml`**: Automates code review processes.

+---

 ## 📄 License